 IELTS Vocabulary C (Part 7)

 counter-claim n.
-A cross-demand alleged by a defendant in his favor against the plaintiff.
+A cross-demand alleged by a defendant in his favour against the plaintiff.

 counteract v.
 To act in opposition to.